jbernalvallejo/amazon-quicksight-workshop/3-quicksight/11-sharing-dashboard.md

 ![screenshot](img/53.png)

-That email address will receive an email with an invitation to join your quicksight account and you will be able to share the dashboard with them once they sign up.
+That address will receive an email with an invitation to join your quicksight account and you will be able to share the dashboard with them once they sign up.

 Get back to our sporting_event_ticket_info analysis.
 Using the Share option you can publish a dashboard.